25 Perfect Pumpkin Recipes You'll Want to Eat All Year Round

 Here, we've rounded up some of our favorite pumpkin recipes you'll want to cook this fall, from a classic easy pumpkin pie recipe to buttery pappardelle with pumpkin and caramelized onions, pumpkin martinis, pumpkin pancakes with spiced maple syrup, and so much more.
 In case you're wondering, we've been serving these since July.
-Why not, you know?
+Why not?
+It's pumpkin spice season, after all.

 An inventive variation on a Thanksgiving standard: Pumpkin served up in a cheesecake, complete with a crunchy graham cracker crust.
 Make sure to plan ahead—you'll need at least two hours of chilling time.
 In a pinch?
 Prepare the creamy cake up to two days in advance.